 Philosophy Without Borders: Self and World, East and West What is the nature of the self?
 What can I know?
 What really exists and what is it like?
 This mid-level seminar explores how philosophical luminaries from diverse cultural and historical backgrounds have tackled some of the great questions of philosophy.
-Proceeding by topic, this course covers issues including the existence and nature of the self, person, matter, mind, and mental content as well as the sources and limits of human knowledge.
+Proceeding by topic, this course covering issues including external world skepticism, the question of the existence and nature of the self and person, and the nature and etiology of mental content.
 For each of topic, students will read, analyze, and critically assess influential arguments from both Early Modern European philosophers as well as Indian Buddhist philosophers.
-Along the way, the potential benefits, risks, and challenges of cross-cultural philosophy will also be discussed.
+Along the way, discuss the potential benefits, risks, and challenges of cross-cultural philosophy will also be discussed.

 Buddhist Philosophy In this mid-level seminar, students reconstruct and critically analyze some of the most important metaphysical and epistemological arguments in Indian Buddhist philosophy from influential philosophers ranging from the second to the eleventh centuries.
 The course focuses on works of three of the most important philosophers of Buddhist India: Nāgārjuna, Vasubandhu, and Dharmakīrti.
 Additional readings will be drawn from influential figures including Dignāga, Candrakīrti, Śāntarakṣita, Śāntideva, and Ratnakīrti.
 Topics include the existence and nature of the external world, the self, and person, as well as the problem of induction, epistemological skepticism, the impact of the Buddhist theory of selflessness on moral responsibility, the nature and source of mental content, and the problem of other minds.